-What is GitHub App?
+What is a GitHub App?

 SimpleLocalize GitHub App is a powerful integration that connects your GitHub repository with SimpleLocalize, giving you option to automate the translation process in a more developer-friendly way.
 It allows you to replace the current SimpleLocalize CLI workflow for the most common cases and extend it with features that will come in the future.